m4mallu/inline-tube-mate/README.md

         <li>View the custom thumbnail in option.</li>
         <li>If no thumbnail available, bot will set the default YouTube video thumbnail in downloading.</li>
         <li>If there are authorized users, bot will serve to them only.
 Else the bot will be in public domain.</li>
+        <li>Sudo Users of this bot can broadcast messages to the bot users.</li>
     </ul>
 </details>
 <details>